karlwilcox/website-build/blog/_posts/2026-03-11-explorers-club.md

 placed such that it met the main bay wall neatly, at a right angle.
-Little noticed to all but a sharp eyed LSEC member was a hatchway giving access to the empty, triangular space should any maintenance be required, even though such a thing was highly unlikely given the build quality of Culture machinery and the fact that the space didn’t contain any machinery, just the supporting structure for the arena seating.
+Little noticed to all but a sharp eyed LSEC member was a hatchway giving access to the empty, triangular space should any maintenance be required, even though such a thing was highly unlikely given the build quality of Culture manufactures and the fact that the space didn’t contain any machinery, just the supporting structure for the arena seating.